-- conditions in the securities markets, generally; - conditions in the asset-backed securities markets, specifically; - yields of our portfolio of mortgage loans; - the credit quality of our portfolio of mortgage loans; and - our ability to obtain any necessary credit enhancement.
+- conditions in the securities markets, generally; - conditions in the asset-backed securities markets, specifically; - · yields on our portfolio of mortgage loans; - the credit quality of our portfolio of mortgage loans; and - our ability to obtain any necessary credit enhancement.

-In recent years, the asset-backed securitization markets have experienced disruptions and reductions in securitization volumes.
-Recent conditions in the securitization markets have included reduced liquidity, increased risk premiums for issuers, reduced investor demand, financial distress among financial guaranty insurance providers, and a general tightening of credit.
-These conditions may increase our cost of funding and reduce or even eliminate our access to the securitization market.
-As a result, these conditions may result in our inability to sell securities in the asset-backed securities market.
-Further, our lending facilities may not be adequate to fund our mortgage purchasing activities until such disruptions in the securitization markets subside.
-Any future disruptions in this market or any adverse change or delay in our ability to access the market could have a material adverse effect on our financial position, liquidity and results of operations.
-Low investor demand for asset-backed securities could force us to hold mortgage loans until investor demand improves, but our capacity to hold such mortgage loans is not unlimited.
+Following the onset of the financial crisis, the residential mortgage-backed securitization markets experienced significant disruptions and reductions in securitization volumes.
+While conditions have improved moderately in recent years, conditions in the securitization markets have included reduced liquidity, increased risk premiums for issuers, reduced investor demand, financial distress among financial guaranty insurance providers, and a general tightening of credit.
+Conditions such as these may from time to time result in a delay in the timing of when we securitize mortgage loans or reduce or even eliminate our ability to securitize our mortgage loans and sell securities in the residential mortgage-backed securities market, any of which would increase the cost of funding our mortgage loan portfolio.
+Further, our lending facilities may not be adequate to fund our mortgage loan purchasing activities until such time as disruptions in the securitization markets subside, which would require us to hold the mortgage loans on our balance sheet and significantly impact our ability to fund the acquisition of additional mortgage loans or use that equity capital to acquire other target assets.
+Such disruptions in the securitization market or any adverse change, delay or inability in accessing the market could have a material adverse effect on our financial position, liquidity and results of operations.
+Low investor demand for asset-backed securities could force us to hold mortgage loans until investor demand improves, but our capacity to hold such mortgage loans in our portfolio is not unlimited.
 Adverse market conditions could also result in increased costs and reduced margins earned in connection with our planned securitization transactions.